 - Do family members need cascade testing?

-That’s why employers who treat tele-genetic counseling like an “add-on telehealth benefit” often get disappointed.
-They bought a visit.
-What they actually needed was a managed pathway.
+That's why employers who treat tele-genetic counseling like an 'add-on telehealth benefit' often get disappointed.
+Often, they buy a visit.
+What they needed was a managed pathway.

 The hidden cost driver: misrouted lab testing

-It’s easy to assume the main risk is “over-testing.”
-In practice, the bigger and more common problem is misrouted testing-testing sent to the wrong lab under the wrong billing conditions.
+It's easy to assume the biggest risk is over-testing.
+In practice, the more common problem is misrouted testing: testing sent to the wrong lab under the wrong billing conditions.

 Genetic tests live in a world of pricing cliffs.
 Two labs can bill similar codes and still produce dramatically different outcomes for the plan and the employee based on network status, contracting, and how the claim gets submitted.

-- A counseling vendor defaults to a lab that’s convenient for their workflow, but it’s out-of-network for your plan.
+- A vendor defaults to a convenient lab—out-of-network for your plan.

 - A member gets a confusing bill (or worse, a surprise balance bill) and calls HR.